WHAT WE SING & WHY

 Some composers excelled in writing for the voice, and their works constitute a central portion of the Chamber Chorus’ repertoire.
 Through the Chorus’ performances you can appreciate the creativity of a wide chronological and geographical span from Adrian Willaert to Herbert Howells.
 Many of these works are not widely recorded, if at all, and so our concerts represent a unique opportunity to hear them performed in St. Louis.
 Every generation may claim its share of the unjustly forgotten, and most Chamber Chorus concerts include hitherto unknown ‘gems,’ sometimes by indifferent composers rising, albeit briefly, to write a beautiful miniature.

 The development of the choir’s repertoire and its high standard of performance have been corroborated in a series of commercial CDs.
 Following several privately recorded discs, the Chamber Chorus released a disc of ancient poetry settings through Bolchazy-Carducci (Chicago).
-This was followed by a selection of Spanish music for Guild Records (Switzerland), and most recently three discs for the British label, Regent (a selection of four contemporary works written for the SLCC; a major retrospective of Elgar’s contemporary and friend, Sir Granville Bantock; a collection of Christmas music with close associations to Missouri and St. Louis).
-These recordings have garnered praise and coverage in a wide range of publications, from Gramophone magazine to Choral Journal, to The Guardian national newspaper in the UK.
+This was followed by a selection of Spanish music for Guild Records (Switzerland), and most recently seven discs for the British label, Regent Records.
+These recordings have garnered praise and coverage in a wide range of publications, from Gramophone magazine to Choral Journal, to The Guardian, a national daily newspaper in the UK.

 Such recordings are currently the only way to enjoy the Chamber Chorus if attending one of the season’s six performances is not a possibility.
 The choir does not tour or perform at conventions; its primary focus is to present a series of subscription concerts in the greater St. Louis area.
 Programs are tailored to, and often inspired by, the physical setting of the performance, and given the city’s extraordinary wealth of architecture and traditions, this may include Hungarian motets, Hebrew laments, and ancient Greek choruses, and all within the space of four or five months.
 Performances are not repeated, and repertoire is rarely repeated within a ten year cycle, all of which encourages choral music lovers to make the choir’s concert dates a priority.